 The best way to find your choices is to type your ZIP code in the search tool.
 This will show you exactly what the prices and speed info are so that you can compare it easily.

-The first step in selecting an internet provider is to recognize what’s available in your area.
+The first step in selecting a cheap internet provider is to recognize what’s available in your area.
 There are two reasons you need to do this first:

 Coverage areas vary from provider to provider, so right out of the gate your options will be limited to the providers that provide service in your area.